 University New Telephony FAQ

 Below are responses to some questions we anticipate colleagues may have about the project.
-However, if you require any further information, or have a question not identified below please make contact with Justin as the project manager (JFlemmer@lincoln.ac.uk).

 1. A brief outline of the new telephony system